-The IFSA Region 2 Junior Freeride Series includes more than 60 competitive opportunities for athletes ages 18 and under.
-These events provide young, developing athletes with the chance to hone their skills, progress, and earn points and a ranking within the IFSA governed Region 2.
-Series events are classified as Regional, National, Regional Championship, or a World Championship.
-Event participants include both independent athletes and athletes traveling with a club/team and coach.
+The IFSA Region 2 Junior Freeride Series includes more than 65 competitive opportunities for athletes ages 18 and under.
+These events provide young, developing athletes with the chance to hone their skills, progress, and earn points and a ranking within the IFSA-governed Region 2.
+Series events are classified as U12, Regional, National, Regional Championship, or World Championship.
+Event participants include both independent athletes and athletes traveling with a club or team.
 In all cases, these athletes should be coached on safety protocols and sound decision making prior to and during all competitive events.
-The focus on safety and personal responsibility provides a challenging, fun, and safe competitive environment for the junior Freeride community.
+The focus on safety and personal responsibility provides a challenging, fun, and a safer competitive environment for the junior Freeride community.

-Each year in April, the IFSA Junior Freeride Series in Region 2 culminates in the IFSA North American Junior Freeride Championship 3 (NorAm Champs).
-Region 2 riders must accumulate points throughout the competitive season (June through March) and earn a top IFSA Overall Junior Freeride Series Ranking to qualify for this invitation-only event.
+Each year in April, the IFSA Junior Freeride Series in Region 2 culminates in the IFSA North American Junior Freeride Championship 3\ (NorAm Champs) and the U12 IFSA North American Junior Freeride Championship (U12 Champs).
+Region 2 riders in the 12-14 and 15-18 age categories must accumulate points throughout the competitive season (June through March) and earn a high IFSA Overall Junior Freeride Series Ranking to qualify for this invitation-only event in early April.

-The IFSA currently has over 1,950 engaged junior athletes in Region 2.
+The IFSA currently has over 2,250 active junior athletes in Region 2.
 Hundreds of new athletes have entered the IFSA Junior competitive landscape over the last few seasons and this growth mirrors the momentum of the expansion of competitive Freeride on a global level.

-The IFSA Junior Series consists of events with different point values from 1 to 3 culminating in the IFSA North American Junior Freeride Championship 3 (NorAm Champs).
-Athletes earning top rankings after the conclusion of the NorAm Champs in April may qualify for the Freeride Junior World Championship (FJWC) in Europe, a 4 level event that takes place the following season.
+The IFSA Junior Series consists of events with different point values from 1\ to 3\ culminating in the IFSA North American Junior Freeride Championship 3\ (NorAm Champs).
+Athletes earning top rankings after the conclusion of the NorAm Champs in April may qualify for the Freeride Junior World Championship (FJWC) in Europe, a 4\ level event that takes place the following season.
+Note that the FJWC is not an event sanctioned by the IFSA and as such, points earned here are not added to an athlete's Region 2 IFSA Overall Junior Freeride Series Ranking.